aleksandraborowska9/Finance-Analytics-Project/README.md

 # Executive Financial Control Tower – Power BI Project

 ##  Project Overview
-This project delivers an executive-level **Financial Control Tower dashboard** built in Power BI.
+ This is a project I made to showcase my Power BI skills.
+It delivers an executive-level **Financial Control Tower dashboard**.

-The solution enables leadership to monitor financial performance, compare Actual vs Budget, track forecast accuracy, analyze regional and product performance, and simulate revenue growth scenarios, all within a secure and enterprise-grade BI framework.
+This dashboard enables leadership to monitor financial performance, compare Actual vs Budget, track forecast accuracy, analyze regional and product performance, and simulate revenue growth scenarios, all within a secure and enterprise-grade BI framework.

+In this project, I wanted to demonstrate my DAX skills with 25+ DAX measures and Time Intelligence implemented.

+I recommend downloading the PBIX file to see all dashboard capabilities, but you can also scroll down to see screenshots.

+Please note I only have access to Power BI desktop, therefore I am not able to implement features like buttons etc.

 ---